Coach Pete Carroll said Penny (knee) had an MRI and isn't expected to require surgery, Gregg Bell of The Tacoma News Tribune reports.

 With back-to-back absences to open Week 15 preparations, Penny could be in danger of his first absence as a professional Sunday in San Francisco.
 Over the previous five contests, all of his work has occurred on the ground -- 7.8 carries per game -- so both Chris Carson and Mike Davis could benefit in the event Penny doesn't play or is limited this weekend.
 Fortunately for Penny, he has another practice to put himself in the running for active status.

 Coach Pete Carroll said Penny won't practice Wednesday due to a knee injury, Bob Condotta of The Seattle Times reports.

 Penny strangely avoided all three Week 14 injury reports but still was listed as questionable for Monday's game against the Vikings as a result of an ankle issue.
 He brushed it off and turned eight rushes into 44 yards, marking his fourth time with more than 5.0 YPC in the last five outings.
 The rookie hasn't been able to usurp Chris Carson for a featured role so far, and tending to injuries in back-to-back weeks won't help his cause.

-Penny rushed eight times for 46 yards in Thursday's 27-24 win over the Packers.
+Penny rushed eight times for 44 yards in Monday's win over the Vikings.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|